Wizards, monsters, ships and bees: The symbols of Sackville Street Building

 Take, for example, the wonderful terracotta-bricked Sackville Street Building.
 It’s walls, doors and windows are crammed with meaning.
 But hurry past on your way to the classroom, lab or office, and you can easily miss it.

 So here we take a closer look at the fascinating, surprising – and sometimes slightly odd – symbols of Sackville Street Building…

 Let’s start with one of Manchester’s most famous, and important, motifs: its coat of arms.

 Between floors B, C and D you’ll find incredible stained-glass representations of the instantly-recognisable crest.
-The central shield hosts three diagonal lines – representing the rivers Irwell, Irk and Medlock, the latter of which flows, hidden from view, right by Sackville Street Building – and also features a ship in full sail, highlighting Manchester’s renowned trading might (more on which later).
+The central shield hosts three diagonal bands – a popular myth being they represent the rivers Irwell, Irk and Medlock, the latter of which flows, hidden from view, right by Sackville Street Building (the shield is actually taken from the coat of arms of the Grelley family, the former Lords of the Manor of Manchester) – and also features a ship in full sail, highlighting Manchester’s renowned trading might (more on which later).

 An antelope and a lion, both bearing the red rose of Lancaster, support the shield, and symbolise peace, harmony, courage and discipline; and bravery and strength, respectively.

 Also featured is perhaps the best-known of Manchester’s symbols.
 The bee denotes industry and a strong work ethic, presenting the city as a real hive of activity.
 On the coat of arms you’ll find lots of busy bees circling a globe, again representing the city’s trading power, its scientific achievements, and the exporting of its industry around the world.